 Please note: Not all employees/volunteers will know about MCS.

 CFIDS VT – Rik is knowledgeable about MCS.
 He made a great film about CFIDS/ME in Vermont.
-Their website hosts downloadable MCS educational aides by Ishana Ingerman, the last Vermont MCS point person until burn out led to me being unexpectedly thrust into this role. http://www.vtcfids.org/
+Their website hosts downloadable MCS educational aides by Ishana Ingerman, the last Vermont MCS point person until burn out led to me being unexpectedly thrust into this role.
+(The group seems to be inactive.) http://www.vtcfids.org/

 Brain Injury Association of Vermont – Many chemical injuries cause brain damage.
 Much of what helps persons with TBIs applies to those with “brain fog.”
 Main employee Barb is very well networked and extremely caring even if she cannot help.
 I’ve received more netwoking help from Barb than everyone else combined.
 Contact them for resources. http://www.biavt.org/ 1-877-856-1772

 Vermont Center for Independent Living – 800-639-1522. http://www.vcil.org/ Traditionally CILs and persons with MCS have very different goals.
 CILs want to help disabled persons participate more in the mainstream while those with MCS are looking for safety from the mainstream.
 I have yet to hear of a CIL that is even fragrance free.
 However, sometimes VCIL has funds for helping people buy adaptive technology.
 Two persons with MCS I know had air purifiers bought for them, one paying 20% of the total cost.
-I think the funds come in October.
+The funds traditionally come in October.
 The funds run out fast!
-There was a woman working there named Crystal who understood MCS and was very helpful, but sadly now is gone and missed.

 Places of Worship